 The Ultimate Guide: Different Ways to Pack Jeans in a SuitcaseSome travelers would say packing clothes - especially jeans - is the bane of their existence.
-Well, not to be overly dramatic, but packing jeans can be a bit stressful because they’re bulky and tough compared to other clothing items that can be easily packed.
+Well, not to be overly dramatic, but packing jeans can be a bit stressful because they’re bulky and tough compared to other clothing items.
 But it’s not really that complicated to tame these pants into your luggage.
 You just need to know how to do it properly.
-And that's the part where we come in.
+And that's where we come in.

 After reading this post, you’ll know not one, not two, but three different ways to pack your jeans in your suitcase, plus some tips to make sure you’re doing it right.
 Get excited to pack your trousers the right way for your next trip with this sweet guide!